top of page

 Postdoctoral - MIT 2015-2019

-Assistant Professor - Hebrew University 2019-present
+Assistant Professor - Hebrew University 2019-2023

 Born and raised in Haifa.
 Dr. Amal is married to his art therapist wife, Rageda.
 They live